Taking Action to Eliminate Inequities in Addiction Medicine

 Additionally, you will explore practical strategies for transforming clinical practices into more equitable environments and the challenges that can arise when attempting to minimize inequities.
 By grasping the framework for addressing these challenges, healthcare professionals can implement changes at all levels—structural, institutional, and clinical—to better support patients.

-Taking Action to Eliminate Inequities in Addiction Medicine is the third module in a series of four modules on diversity, equity, and inclusion in addiction medicine.
+Taking Action to Minimize Inequities in Addiction Medicine is the third module in a series of four modules on diversity, equity, and inclusion in addiction medicine.
 The collection of modules focuses on the causes and enduring consequences of racism and health inequities in the treatment of people with substance use disorders (SUDs).

 The target audience for this introductory-level activity includes social workers, counselors, and other clinicians part of the care team